Copia DSL

 Generator call

-A generator is called by name, with optional arguments in parentheses.
-If a generator takes no arguments, the parentheses can be omitted entirely.
+A generator is called by name, with optional arguments in parentheses. the parantheses are mandatory to call a generator

 Arguments